ember-learn/ember-blog/content/ember-released-5-10.md

   - version-5-x
 ---

 Today the Ember project is releasing version 5.10 of Ember.js and Ember CLI.
+Following [Ember's Major Version Policy](https://rfcs.emberjs.com/id/0830-evolving-embers-major-version-process), 5.10 is the last release of the 5.x series that will have deprecations targeting 6.0.
+Version 5.12 in September will be the final release of the 5.x series.

 This release kicks off the 5.11 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.